mcandre/rez/README.md

 ## Triggering the task definition

 When we execute `rez [<task names>]`, then rez compiles your task definition to a binary `.rez/bin/delegate-rez[.exe]`.
-The delegate receives the task names, and processes them according to the task definition code.
+Then rez executes the delegate, triggering your task definition's `main()` entrypoint.
+From there, it's all your control flow.

+### Task definition build settings

-rez automatically discovers the available compiler toolchain.
-Similar to the `cmake` task runner.
+rez queries standard locations to automatically infer the compiler toolchain, similar to the `cmake` task runner.

 For example, in Windows (COMSPEC), rez uses `vcvars.bat` to enable an MSVC cl.exe environment.